-During the interview with the PREA Coordinator, the auditor confirmed that every year, no later than January 31, the facilities are required to provide their staffing plan assessments to their Regional PREA Analyst.
-The PREA Analyst reviews this information and forwards it to the PREA Coordinator.
-The PREA Coordinator will then conduct a final review of the staffing plan and sign off of it.
-If there are any recommendations from the PREA Unit, this information would be forwarded back to the Warden.
+During an interview with the PREA Coordinator, the auditor confirmed she is consulted regarding any assessments of, or adjustments to, the staffing plan for her facilities.
+She advised the facilities are required to submit their annual staffing plan to their PREA Analyst by January 31 each year.
+The PREA Analyst will review the staffing plan and forward it to her for her review.
+The PREA Coordinator advised once she reviews the plan, she will sign off on it.
+If there are any recommendations by the PREA Unit, this information will be forwarded back to the Warden of the facility.

 During interviews with intermediate and higher-level staff, the auditor confirmed supervisors conduct unannounced rounds on a daily basis.
 These rounds occur on both day and night shift, and are documented in the supervisor log book (name, date, and time entering/exiting the housing unit).
-Unannounced supervisor rounds are documented in red ink.
-The auditor was advised staff change up their routine, and sometimes come through the back of the housing unit, in order to keep staff from knowing when they are coming.
-Supervisors also confirmed the Agency has a policy prohibiting staff from alerting other staff that unannounced supervisor rounds are occurring.
+The auditor was advised staff change up their routine, as well as the times they make their rounds, in order to keep staff from knowing when they are coming.
+Supervisors also confirmed staff have been advised during shift briefing of the agency policy that prohibits staff from alerting other staff that unannounced supervisor rounds are occurring.